n8cr8s/k8s-ubuntu-setup/UpgradeK8s.md

 ## Additional Control Plane Nodes and Worker Nodes
 - First update the other control plane nodes
 - Second update the worker nodes
+- Every node in cluster must be updated
+- Additional Control Plane nodes can be updated in parallel after the primary node is updated.
+- Worker nodes can be done in parallel with each other.

 From the node
 ```